- Home

 - Women who have had a baby in the past six months

-- Parents, step-parents, single fathers, guardians, and foster parents of infants and children under the age of 5 can apply for their children
+- Parents, stepparents, single fathers, guardians, and foster parents of infants and children under the age of 5 can apply for their children.

 - Families on Medicaid, Basic Food, and/or TANF (Temporary Aid to Needy Families)

-Washington WIC Is an Equal Opportunity Provider
+Washington WIC is an Equal Opportunity Provider

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+This institution is an equal opportunity provider.
+The Washington State WIC Nutrition Program does not discriminate.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+For more on rights and responsibilities, please visit Washington WIC Rights and Responsibilities.

 Individuals who are deaf, hard of hearing, or have speech disabilities may contact USDA through the Federal Relay Service at 800-877-8339.
 Additionally, program information may be made available in languages other than English.
 Learn more here.